passeriforma/SLiMscape/README.md

 - Seq: The name of the sequence.
 - Start\_Pos: The start position of the sequence.
 - End\_Pos: The end position of the sequence.

+Results for SLiMFinder and QSLiMFinder are displayed identically, also in two panels:

+**Main Results Panel** contains:
+- Rank: Rank of the motifs found, from most to least common.
+- Sig: Motif significance value.
+- Pattern: Regex of the motif found.
+- IC: Information content of the motif.
+- OCC: Enrichment score for the occurence(s).
+- Support: Number of sequences the motif occurs in (no distinction made between motifs with multiple occurences).
+- UP: Unrelated proteins the motif occurs in.z

+**OCC Panel** contains:
+- Pattern: Regex of the motif found.
+- Sig: Motif significance value.
+- Seq: The name of the sequence.
+- Start\_Pos: The start position of the sequence.

 Further results can be obtained on the internet, at the URL: `http://rest.slimsuite.unsw.edu.au/retrieve&jobid={jobid produced when the run is performed}`